Alex ChernyshAlex ChernyshAgentic behaviorist · Tel Aviv

 Support first.
 If support is weak, decline without drama.

-A lot of hallucinations are system-design failures.
+A lot of hallucinations are not model failures.
+They are system failures.

 If you only swap models, you might reduce the symptoms.
 You probably will not fix the disease.

-2. Retrieval discipline beats retrieval volume
+Retrieval discipline over volume

 Groundedness improves when the system retrieves less but better.